High-Banana/changeURL/README.md

 3. Enable developer mode and click on "Load unpacked" button.
 4. Select the extension's folder and confirm the installation.

+> [!WARNING]
-> Note that this extension may not work properly on Mozilla Firefox yet.
+> Note that this extension may not work properly on Mozilla Firefox.

 ## Usage